Constraining black hole mimickers with gravitational wave observations

 where $\MPl$ is the Planck mass and $w:= (1+ \MPl^2 \lambda_B/ 64\pi m_B^2)^{-1}$.
 These approximate expressions (with fractional accuracies of a few percent) are obtained from fits to the computations in~\cite{Sennett:2017etc}.

-In Fig.~\ref{fig:int_mB}, we show the constraints on $m_B$ and $\lambda_B$ from the $95\%$ lower limit on the mass of the primary and $95\%$ upper limit on the tidal deformability for the $15.5, 8.2$ $M_\odot$ (detector frame) injection.
+In Fig.~\ref{fig:int_mB}, we show the constraints on $m_B$ and $\lambda_B$ from the $95\%$ lower limit on the mass of the primary and $95\%$ upper limit on the tidal deformability for the simulated observation of the $15.5, 8.2$ $M_\odot$ (detector frame) binary black hole.
 For comparison, we also show the range of $(m_B, \lambda_B)$ values that corresponds to a self-interaction cross-section per unit mass of $\sigma_B/m_B = 0.1$--$1$ cm${}^2$/g.
 As discussed in~\cite{Giudice:2016zpa}, this range of self-interaction cross-sections is the order of magnitude required for dark matter to explain various observations.
 For the purposes of this illustration, we assume that the Lagrangian used to describe the boson stars describes all the interactions of the complex scalar field and use the tree level cross-section $\sigma_B = (3/32\pi)(\lambda_B/m_B)^2$ calculated in~\cite{Choi:2016hid}.
 The tree level approximation is very good everywhere except for the very highest boson masses we plot.